 It’s expensive, complicated, and causes customer confusion.

-Soley adding software features is tempting, but skipping maintenance costs a fortune.
-Confusing customers with a new experience is jarring.
-Light and incremental improvements are better.
+Solely adding software features is tempting, but skipping design & maintenance costs a fortune.

 Deprecating legacy software solutions can cost both you and your customers a fortune.
 Forcing people to learn a new tool, API, or process isn’t trivial.
 Your customers may need to organize training, change processes, and integrations.
 It’s a lot of work.